matt-harvey/king_albert_ts/README.md

 ## Overview

-`albertus` is a command line implementation of the single-player card game known as King Albert.
+`albertus` is a command line implementation of the single-player card game King Albert.

+Its main purpose has been as a vehicle for me to play with "mutation free TypeScript".
+It is written in a somewhat functional style, in that while state mutation is avoided as far as possible, classes are still used to facilitate code reuse, data hiding and method chaining.
+The code makes heavy use of [ImmutableJS](https://immutable-js.github.io/immutable-js/) for internal data structures.
+Input and output operations are confined to `index.ts`, with the rest of the codebase kept side-effect free.

 ## Installation

-TODO
+Clone the repo, and run `npm run install:dev` from within the project root.

 ## How to play